 Once you have arrived into location you can also change more money into Australian dollars at any bank or currency exchange.
-Note, however, that banks are not open on the weekend and while airport currency exchanges are generally open, the rate is usually not as good as with a bank.
+Note, however, that banks are not open on the weekend and while airport currency exchanges are generally open, the rate may not be as good as with a bank.